-My parents first restaurant is still going strong after 47 years (new owners now)
+My parents first restaurant is still going strong since 1964 (new owners now)

 |Here are pics of my parents second restaurant, The Goblet.